chriskrycho/v4.chriskrycho.com/content/pages/about.md

 * I write software for a living—these days mostly [TypeScript](http://www.typescriptlang.org) (with a nice smattering of HTML and SCSS) in a large [Ember.js](https://emberjs.com) app.
 Past work has included Fortran, C, PHP, C++, Python, and JavaScript.
 As part of that, I maintain several open source projects, most importantly:

   * [ember-cli-typescript](https://github.com/typed-ember/ember-cli-typescript) – use TypeScript in your Ember.js 2.x apps!

   * [True Myth](https://github.com/chriskrycho/true-myth/tree/master/src) – a library for safer programming in JavaScript, with first-class support for TypeScript. (`Maybe` and `Result` types and helpers!)

-* I host podcasts! - [Winning Slowly](http://www.winningslowly.org): a show I cohost with [Stephen Carradini](http://stephencarradini.com), taking the long view on technology, religion, ethics, and art—or, as I sometimes describe it to people, “everything humans do” - [New Rustacean](http://www.newrustacean.com): a show about the Rust programming language and the people using it - [Mass Affection](https://www.massaffection.com): a show about \_Mass Effect\_ which I cohost with my wife Jaimie (because we’re nerds!)
+* I host podcasts!

+  * [Winning Slowly](http://www.winningslowly.org): a show I cohost with [Stephen Carradini](http://stephencarradini.com), taking the long view on technology, religion, ethics, and art—or, as I sometimes describe it to people, “everything humans do”

+  * [New Rustacean](http://www.newrustacean.com): a show about the Rust programming language and the people using it

+  * [Mass Affection](https://www.massaffection.com): a show about _Mass Effect_ which I cohost with my wife Jaimie (because we’re nerds!)

 * I write extensively here about technology, art, and faith.